 I have compiled a sample City Hall timeline linked below!

 The first wait is in the corridor outside room 168 – County Clerk’s Office until your number appears on the screen.
-During the checking-in process, I have been told to wait outside before during heavy times.

 Understand the booked time with your photographer